 Assisting other Artisans

-It is also useful to help advertise SCA A&S related opportunities, as well as, mundane offerings that might be of interest to local artisans, such as museum exhibits, Medieval Dress and Textiles Society meetings or conferences hosted by other such organizations.
+It is useful to help advertise SCA A&S related opportunities as well as mundane offerings that might be of interest to local artisans, such as museum exhibits, Medieval Dress and Textiles Society meetings or conferences hosted by other such organizations.
 Other SCA related opportunities might include Kingdom Guilds or Interest Groups.
-Here is a list of currently running guild and interest groups (current as of July 2008):

 Competitions, Classes & Displays